secretGeek/AwesomeCSV/README.md

 * [US Data.gov](https://catalog.data.gov/dataset?res_format=CSV): 18789+ CSV datasets
 * [Australian Government Open Data](https://data.gov.au/dataset?res_format=CSV): 2715+ CSV datasets
-* [Reference data in csv](https://datahub.io/collections/reference-data): Easy-to-use reference data in CSV and JSON formats
+* [Reference data in csv](https://datahub.io/collections/reference-data): easy-to-use reference data in CSV and JSON formats
-* [awesome-public-datasets](https://github.com/awesomedata/awesome-public-datasets): A topic-centric list of high-quality open datasets in public domains
+* [awesome-public-datasets](https://github.com/awesomedata/awesome-public-datasets): a topic-centric list of high-quality open datasets in public domains

 ## Awesome CSV Standards

 >The wonderful thing about standards is that there are so many of them to choose from.<br />&mdash;(Possibly) Grace Hopper

-* [RFC 4180](https://tools.ietf.org/html/rfc4180) &mdash; "Common Format and MIME Type for Comma-Separated Values (CSV) Files"
+* [RFC 4180](https://tools.ietf.org/html/rfc4180): "*Common format and MIME Type for Comma-Separated Values (CSV) Files*"
   * [Definition of the CSV Format](https://tools.ietf.org/html/rfc4180#section-2)
   * [MIME Type Registration of text/csv](https://tools.ietf.org/html/rfc4180#section-3)
 * [W3C: Model for Tabular Data and Metadata on the Web](https://www.w3.org/TR/tabular-data-model/)
-* [CSV Schema Language](http://digital-preservation.github.io/csv-schema/csv-schema-1.2.html): A Language for Defining and Validating CSV Data
+* [CSV Schema Language](http://digital-preservation.github.io/csv-schema/csv-schema-1.2.html): a language for defining and validating CSV data

-* [CSV 1.1](https://csv11.github.io/) &mdash; CSV Evolved (for Humans) - Easy-to-Write and Easy-to-Read
+* [CSV 1.1](https://csv11.github.io/): CSV evolved (for Humans) - easy-to-write and easy-to-read

 # Meta: Other Lists of CSV Tools and References

-* [structured-text-tools](https://github.com/dbohdan/structured-text-tools): List of command line tools for manipulating CSV / XML / HTML / JSON / INI etc
+* [structured-text-tools](https://github.com/dbohdan/structured-text-tools): list of command line tools for manipulating CSV / XML / HTML / JSON / INI etc
- * [META-META](https://raw.githubusercontent.com/secretGeek/AwesomeCSV/master/awesomecsv.csv): This list as a CSV file
+* [META-META](https://raw.githubusercontent.com/secretGeek/AwesomeCSV/master/awesomecsv.csv): this list as CSV
- * [META-META-META]( http://NimbleText.com/Live/1687322290): This list as a nimbletext Pattern that produces this markdown page from CSV
+* [META-META-META](https://nimbletext.com/Live/-971009575/): a NimbleText pattern that produces this markdown page from this list as a CSV

 -----

 # Footnotes

-(Basically disclaimers)

 `*` <span id='footnote1' ></span> I'm the author of [NimbleText](https://NimbleText.com/Live).
 Of course I put it first on the list.
 If I didn't personally rate it I wouldn't have spent so much time making and improving it.